Lights in the Attic

 On a white Synesso Hydra, his baristas serve a blend by 5 Senses.
 Cold drip and iced coffees are also available alongside a range of premium teas and cold-pressed juices.
 Single-serve filter coffees are prepared using the Marco SP9, an automated pour-over machine that's more consistent than any human.

-The menu is unusual.
-Outside of headings such as “something lighter”, “something more” and kids”, there’s a huge section of stand-alone ingredients, each individually priced.
+On the menu, there’s a huge section of stand-alone ingredients, each individually priced.
 These go well beyond the usual extras – there’s kransky sausage, five sauces and eight toast spreads.